The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Performance

 Figure \ref{fig:rotor_thermalization} shows the rotor and stator temperatures during a cooldown.
 Initially, the rotor is held by the grippers and is primarily cooled by conduction through the grippers' copper fingers.
 The rotor temperature lags behind the stator by 10 hours, well within the 36 hour requirement.

 Once the YBCO disks become superconducting and the rotor temperature stabilizes, the rotor is ungripped and begins to levitate.
 Figure \ref{fig:thermal_profile} shows the rotor temperature as a function of time, while it is floating (blue points) and when it spins at 2~Hz (red points) after temperature stabilization.
-In order to collect temperature data with the rotor spinning, its rotation is intermittently stopped and its temperature is measured using the gripper touch probes (Sec. \ref{des-daq}).
+In order to collect temperature data with the rotor spinning, its rotation is intermittently stopped and its temperature is measured using the gripper touch probes (Sec.~\ref{des-gripper}).
 This process is performed once every few hours with the duration of each touch not exceeding 60 seconds, leading to little disturbance in the rotor’s temperature trend.
 The blue points inform us of optical loading where the IR loading is dominant, while the red points provide estimates of the excess loading generated by rotation.
 Each set of points are fit by

 where $T_{e}$ represents the estimated rotor temperature at steady state, $\tau$ is the time constant, and $\Delta T$ is the difference between the initial and steady state temperature.
 The steady state temperature of the CHWP rotating at 2 Hz is 70 K, which satisfies the requirement of $\leq$ 85~K. The time constants of the blue and red curves are 31~hours and 46~hours, respectively.
-As shown in the bottom panel of Fig. \ref{fig:thermal_profile}, there is no significant change in the temperature of the PTC2 IR filter indicating that the PTC2 stage has sufficient cooling capacity over the estimated thermal loading by the IR radiation from CHWP of 120~mW.